Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 How can I fix the Steam.exe -Bad Image error?

 1. Repair your system with a specialized tool

 Most of the time, the Steam.exe Bad Image error can appear due to file corruption.
-This is a pretty common issue and you can easily fix it by performing a scan with a specialized tool.
+Unfortunately, this is a common issue and you can quickly fix it by performing a scan with a specialized tool.

 2. Roll Windows 10 Back to a Restore Point

 - Use the following keyboard shortcut to open the Run dialog box: Windows + R.

 - Input rstrui in Run’s text box and click OK.

 - Click the Next button to open a list of restore points.

 - To fully expand the restore point list, click the Show more restore points check box.